akadorkin/image-resizer-bot/README.md

 ### 📁 Processing Archives

 - **Send a ZIP or RAR Archive:**
-  Upload a ZIP or RAR archive containing your images as a document.
+  Upload a ZIP or RAR archive containing your images as a document or images.

 - **Receive Resized Archive:**
-  The bot will process the archive and return a new archive with resized images.
+  The bot will process the archive and return a new archive with resized images or files with images.

 ### 🖼️ Processing Individual Images